-The larger barges and trows that used the Stroudwater Canal. had an open hold and a flat bottom and, to fit the locks, had to be less than 70ft long and 15ft 6in wide.
-These typically had a single mast and carried a gaff-rigged mainsail with a foresail and a jib in front of the mast (although in the early days, they had a square rig).
-These traded around the Severn estuary and could also pass along the Thames & Severn Canal as far as Brimscombe.
+All barges had an open hold with a small cabin at the stern, a flat bottom and dimensions less than 70ft long and 15ft 6in wide to fit the Stroudwater locks.
+They typically had a single mast and carried a gaff-rigged mainsail with a foresail and a jib in front of the mast (although in the early days, they had a square rig).
+These traded around the Severn estuary and Bristol Channel and could also pass along the Thames & Severn Canal as far as Brimscombe.

-Boats (now usually called narrowboats) also had an open hold and a flat bottom but were only 7ft wide to suit the narrow locks of the Midland canals.
+Boats (now usually called narrowboats) also had an open hold with a small cabin at the stern and a flat bottom, but they were only 7ft wide to suit the narrow locks of the Midland canals.
 They came into general use on the Stroudwater and Thames & Severn Canals after the opening of the Gloucester & Berkeley Canal in 1827 which provided a safe route between the Stroud valley and the Severn above Gloucester.
-They also travelled eastwards over the Cotswolds to Wiltshire and the Thames valley.
+Their main role was to collect coal from the Midlands, carrying whatever outward cargo was available, and they also travelled eastwards over the Cotswolds to Wiltshire and the Thames valley.
+For an account of such trips in the 1880s, read William Staddon.

-In the early days, most vessels using the Stroudwater Canal came from places up and down the River Severn, but it was not long before local men had their own vessels built, and this eventually became the norm.
+In the very early days, most vessels using the Stroudwater Canal came from places up and down the River Severn, but it was not long before local men had their own vessels built, and this eventually became the norm.
 Most local owners just had one vessel or possibly two, while a few managed to build up a fleet.
 Some owners only carried for other people, while others were coal merchants or mill owners carrying their own cargoes.
-Crews for the barges trading down the Severn were mainly recruited from villages such as Frampton, Fretherne and Saul, while crews for the boats came from settlements along the valley, particularly Chalford.
+Crews for the barges trading down the Severn were mainly recruited from riverside villages such as Frampton, Fretherne and Saul, while crews for the boats came from settlements along the valley, particularly Chalford.
+A bye-law required that every vessel should have at least three able persons attending it, but this was not always enforced for boats.
 For a study about the principal traders using the Stroudwater Canal, read Principal Traders.

 Although barges had sails for use on the Severn, these had to be lowered to pass under the many bridges along the canal, and a short towing mast was set up to which a tow rope was attached.
 In the early days, vessels were towed by men - until a proper horse towing path was established circa 1827.
 A bye-law then specified a minimum height for a towing animal, but in later years it became common for vessels to be towed by a pair of donkeys, and the bye-law was eventually repealed.